jfreboud/neko/README.md

 also repeated (but each timeseries inside the 12-lead is different).

 ### Generation from Style

+Here are some curves that have been generated by the encoder and the decoder.
+We may compare them to the ground truth.

 <figure float="left">
   <img src="data/in/pat4_lead1.png" width="150" />